Firm Profitability - Does it really matter for shareholder return or ROE (return on equity)?

 Will this short-term buy-&-sell trend further increase the volatility?
 Should the long-term investors like retirement stocks and mutual funds also play the short-term trading game to maximize their returns?
 If long-term institutional investors too join short-term trading, won't it further exacerbate the volatility?
 Can there be any incentives designed (by regulations, corporations, dividends policy, tax policy) to reduce the volatility?
 Can the erosion and loss of value due to volatility be eliminated or reduced by designing some kind of systemic buy or sell schema (some thing like LIFO and FILO - Last in first out or first in last out in a gradual manner)?
 Often, we see regulators trying to shutdown the market to stop the melt-down.
 Rather there should be systemic methods designed to avoid the quick erosion of value - such as the mortgage crisis that eroded trillions of dollars of value triggering a global economic melt-down.
 These are the questions for the government, stock exchange regulators, and institutional investors - who carry the hard earned savings of the millions of working people.

 Caveat: Of course, profitability matters.
 The objective of the article is to highlight the increasing disconnect between stock market reaction and how much profits a firm actually makes.
-If a firm can just meet the bare minimum profits and show however high growth, it is highly likely that stock markets will respond to it more favorably.
-On the other hand, If a firm keep accumulating assets without meeting the bottom-line, then it carries the risk of going down like Tyco along with then CEO Dennis Kozlowski. (https://en.wikipedia.org/wiki/Tyco_International).
+When a firm can just meet the bare minimum profits and show however high growth, it is highly likely that stock markets will respond to it more favorably.
+On the other hand, when a firm keep accumulating assets without meeting the bottom-line, then it carries the risk of going down like Tyco along with then CEO Dennis Kozlowski. (https://en.wikipedia.org/wiki/Tyco_International).

 However, whether in the presence or absence of anti-trust laws, right sizing / structuring of firm's assets is quite significant for achieving high growth.
 In this light, firms need to proactively slice their assets and operate like a school of fish rather than a large shark.
 Case studies on Nucor, HP, Google, and Samuel Adams are available in the website: www.schooloffishstrategy.com)